ngbolin/Jap2Eng/README.md

 5. dropout_rate: 0.5

 ### Data
 For the Japanese-to-English model, our data comes from the [Japanese English Subtitle Corpus (JESC)](https://nlp.stanford.edu/projects/jesc/]).
 The corpus contains 2.8 million sentences, with 2000 dev and test sentences for evaluation.
+I've written the preprocess.py file to process the Japanese and English set of sentences, before running vocab.py to initialize 2 instances of the Vocab Class (one for Japanese, one for English) to

 #### Tokenization
 For tokenization, I opted for [SentencePiece from Google](https://github.com/google/sentencepiece) (similar to Assignment 3) which treats each sentence as a sequence of Unicode characters; there is no language-dependent logic.